centreon/centreon-documentation/versioned_docs/version-21.04/releases/centreon-core.md

 #### Bug fixes

 - Broker crashed when a logger was disabled/off
-- Fixed an issue that could prevent broker from connecting again after the database freeze as the LVM snapshot started for backup
+- Fixed an issue that could prevent broker from connecting again after the database was stopped to make a LVM snapshot

 ### 21.04.7